EMPLOYERS GUIDE

 Looking to hire a skilled foreign worker?

-The West Kootenay Rural and Northern Immigration Pilot (RNIP) makes it easier for employers to hire skilled foreign workers.
+The West Kootenay Rural Community Immigration Pilot (RCIP) makes it easier for employers to hire skilled foreign workers.

-Candidates for the West Kootenay RNIP must be planning to work and live long term in the West Kootenay region and meet federal and community specific criteria.
+Candidates for the West Kootenay RCIP must be planning to work and live long term in the West Kootenay region and meet federal criteria.

 Participating Communities